 What is OKR Tracking?

-Very briefly, OKR tracking is the process of reviewing previously set Objectives and Key Results – on a weekly basis.
+In a few words, OKR tracking is the process of reviewing previously set Objectives and Key Results – weekly.

 A large part of the OKR tracking process is the OKR Weekly Check-In: a team meeting held each week for teams to share progress made in order to keep track of accomplishments and upcoming plans focused on moving the needle forward.